fbpic/fbpic/docs/source/install/install_local.rst

            pip install fbpic[picmi]

    .. note::
-       Instead of using ``pip``, you can also install FBPIC from the sources, by cloning the `code from Github <https://github.com/fbpic/fbpic>`_, and executing ``python3 -m pip install .`` from the main directory.
+       Instead of using a release, you can also install FBPIC from the sources, by cloning the `code from Github <https://github.com/fbpic/fbpic>`_, and executing ``python3 -m pip install .`` from the main directory.